Sustech-ZtHe/Earthquake-to-Fault/README.md

 E2F is based on the MATLAB framework, and it is tested on Linux Ubuntu 22.04.5
-The main program is E2F_V1.m
+The main script is E2F_V1.m
 # Earthquake-to-Fault
 This is a self-adaptive fault detection tool from high-precision earthquake catalog based on Hough transform
 The E2F (Earthquake-to-Fault) is released and maintained at https://github.com/Sustech-ZtHe/Earthquake-to-Fault